-(j) Reflects the settlement of accrued liabilities for management and executive bonuses of \$0.7 million earned and recorded as compensation expense as part of a performance based cash bonus plan through June 30, 2013 through the issuance of restricted stock units of equal value (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
-Management and executive bonuses to be earned through the closing date of this offering under our existing performance based cash bonus plan will also be settled through the issuance of restricted stock units of equal value in connection with this offering.
+(j) Reflects the settlement of accrued liabilities for management and executive bonuses of \$0.7 million earned and recorded as compensation expense as part of a performance based cash bonus plan through June 30, 2013 through the issuance of 50,000 restricted stock units of equal value (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
+Additional management and executive bonuses to be earned from July 1, 2013 through the closing date of this offering under our existing performance based cash bonus plan of approximately \$0.5 million will be settled through the issuance of approximately 35,700 restricted stock units of equal value (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) in connection with this offering.
 The restricted stock units will vest on the one year anniversary of the grant and will be settled in shares of our common stock.